 Winter Elopement Dresses

 If you’re eloping in cold weather or snow, you’ll definitely want to be strategic in what elopement dress you choose!
 The key to staying warm and cozy for a winter elopement is to layer well.
 Thermal or fleece lined leggings are invaluable for keeping you warm!
-Get them in a nude color so they don’t show under your dress.
+Get them in a nude or white color so they don’t show under your dress.
 A dress with a high slit or a tight skirt probably won’t work well for your cold weather accessories.
 And also consider a long sleeved dress or a stole, cardigan, jacket or wrap to keep you warm and stylish while you have photos taken.
 You’ll be putting on your big warm jacket in between photo shots, so be mindful of what dresses will work well with something over them.
 For instance, big bell sleeves will be really hard to get in and out of your puffy jacket!

 Where to Buy Elopement Wedding Dresses